-The transverse displacement in the inflated airbag is shown in Figure 2.
-The variation of the principal stresses at the end of the inflation process is shown in the Figure 3 and Figure 4.
+The transverse displacement of the inflated airbag is shown in Figure 2.
+The distribution of the first and second principal stress at the end of the inflation process is shown in Figure 3 and Figure 4, respectively.
 The minimum value of the second principal stress is almost zero.
 Both figures show tensile principal stresses after inflation.

-Figure 5 shows the displacement at various points versus the inflating pressure, these points are compared to the results given in Ref.
-1. At the final pressure, the values match the reference values very well.
-Similarly, Figure 6 shows the variation of the first principal

-(tensile) stress at the midpoint versus the inflating pressure.
-The result also matches the reference value given in Ref.
-1.
+Figure 5 shows the displacement of three different material points as a function of the inflation pressure.
+These displacements are compared with the results given in Ref.
+1. At the final pressure, the values match the reference values well.
+Figure 6 shows the variation in the first principal (tensile) stress in the midpoint of the airbag with the inflation pressure.